quarbby/Today-I-learnt/README.md

 # Today I Learnt 2018

+### 17/02/18 - Python Virtual Environments

+I keep getting myself confused with virtual environment commands in Windows and Linux.
+Python virtual environments are awesome.
+They're these sandbox environments that you can use and `pip install` anything without really messing up your host.
+To start a virtual environment, do `virtualenv <ENV_NAME>`.
+If the command isn't found, then you've got to do a global `pip insall virtualenv`.
+Now here lies the difference.
+In a windows computer, to start the environment, or they call it source, use `source <ENV_NAME>/env/activate`.
+If you're using Linux, do `source <ENV_NAME>/bin/activate`.
+I just keep mixing them up.

 ### 13/02/18 - Relearning Git Basics

 Git is perfectly easy to use when you're the only one contributing.
 In such a case, it's also somewhat superfluous.
 But I digress.